-New York City neighborhood boundaries are constantly changing, but few as dramatically as those of Manhattan’s Chinatown.
+New York City neighborhood boundaries are constantly changing, but few have transformed as dramatically as those of Manhattan’s Chinatown.
 What began as a small enclave around Pell, Doyers, and Mott streets has grown exponentially over the past few decades.
-By now, the neighborhood has pretty much enveloped what was once Little Italy to the north and has expanded into a big chunk of what was once a predominantly Jewish neighborhood to the southeast.
+Now the neighborhood pretty much envelopes what was once Little Italy to the north and has expanded into a big chunk of the Lower East Side, once a predominantly Jewish neighborhood, to the southeast.

-A 1859 New York Times article estimated that at that time, there were only about 150 Chinese men living in lower Manhattan.
-That’s Chinese men, not women, because the immigration laws of the time wouldn’t allow the wives and families of these men to join them.
-By the 1870s the neighborhood had grown to 2,000, an increase that Peter Kwong, the author of "The New Chinatown," attributes to “a violent anti-Chinese movement in the West and the completion of the transcontinental railroad.”
+An 1859 New York Times article estimated that at that time, there were only about 150 Chinese men living in lower Manhattan.
+Why only Chinese men?
+Because immigration laws at the time wouldn’t allow the wives and families of these men to join them.
+By the 1870s, the neighborhood had grown to 2,000, an increase that Peter Kwong, author of "The New Chinatown," attributes to “a violent anti-Chinese movement in the West and the completion of the transcontinental railroad.”

 Throughout the 1900s, the Chinese population of Manhattan’s Chinatown grew slowly and steadily until it surged dramatically in the 1960s, when immigration quotas based on national origin were abolished.

-Here’s how Karlin Chan, a community activist who has lived in Chinatown for 60 years, describes the large-scale changes he has seen: “The Chinatown of the 1960s was all of five blocks sandwiched between Italian and Jewish communities.
+Karlin Chan, a community activist who has lived in Chinatown for over 60 years, describes the large-scale changes he has seen: “The Chinatown of the 1960s was all of five blocks sandwiched between Italian and Jewish communities.
 There was more of a sense of community among the locals, everyone knew each other.
-Chinatown saw tremendous growth in the early 70s as more Hong Kong Chinese immigrants settled in the area and then again during the 80s and 90s when mainland Chinese came in droves.
+Chinatown saw tremendous growth in the early ’70s as more Hong Kong Chinese immigrants settled in the area and then again during the ’80s and ’90s when mainland Chinese came in droves.

-“Over the past 10 years, gentrification and high rents have made New York’s original Chinatown no longer an affordable settlement point for new immigrants who choose Brooklyn or other options instead.”
+“Over the past 10 years, gentrification and high rents have made New York’s original Chinatown no longer an affordable settlement point for new immigrants, who choose Brooklyn or other options instead,” he says.

 At one time, Manhattan’s Chinatown was home to almost all of NYC’s Chinese people, but by the 1980s, only 30 percent of all Chinese in the city were living there.
 As Chan says, many of the city’s newer immigrants chose to settle instead in one of the newly created outer borough Chinatowns—in Sunset Park and Bay Ridge in Brooklyn and Elmhurst and Flushing in Queens.

-As more Chinese move to the outer boroughs, the population of Chinatown is becoming more and more diverse.
-Lucy West, who has lived in the neighborhood for 20 years, says that when she moved into her co-op, about 80 percent of her neighbors were Asian, but that is changing as young families of different backgrounds move in.
+As more Chinese move to the outer boroughs, the population of Chinatown is becoming increasingly diverse.
+One resident, who has lived in Chinatown for more than 20 years, says that when she moved into her co-op, about 80 percent of her neighbors were Asian, but that is changing as young families of different backgrounds move in.

 Thomas Leung agrees.
 He is the CEO of Kamwo Meridian Herbs, a Chinese pharmacy on Grand Street, a business that his father started in 1973.
 Leung moved to Chinatown from Hong Kong when he was seven years old in 1985.

 Surrounded by Tribeca, Noho, the Lower East Side and Soho, all trendy and pricey neighborhoods, Chinatown remains a densely populated and lively mix of residential and commercial properties.
 Will it stay that way or will it be Disneyfied, as some of the other Chinatowns in other U.S. cities have?
-Will low-rise tenements with walk-up rentals and the small family-owned shops survive or will some of the new residential developments, the new multi-story hotels, take over?
-Having endured and survived both 9/11 and Superstorm Sandy, is Manhattan’s Chinatown up to its latest challenge—gentrification?
-Stay tuned.
+Will low-rise tenements with walk-up rentals and small, family-owned shops survive or will they be replaced by big, new developments?
+The answers depend on whether Manhattan’s Chinatown up to its latest challenge—gentrification.